kowainik/relude/README.md

 **`relude`** is a safe, performant, user-friendly and lightweight Haskell standard library.

-The default `Prelude` is not perfect and doesn't always satisfies one's needs.
+The default `Prelude` is not perfect and doesn't always satisfy one's needs.
 At this stage you may want to try an alternative prelude library.
 In this README we are going to give you convincing reasons to consider using `relude` as such alternative in your next project.